isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-essential-oils-for-bed-bugs.markdown

 Cedar oil spray has been in use as an insect repellent for many decades.
 Many insects, including bed bugs, dislike the scent of cedar oil.
 So, when
 [sprayed along the areas affected by bed bugs](https://pestpolicy.com/can-bed-bugs-climb-metal-or-plastic/) , it is possible to repel them.
-However, you wont kill bed bugs with cedar oil.
-To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.
+However, you wont kill bed bugs with cedar oil.Â To prepare your cedar oil spray, dilute one teaspoon of the oil with one cup of water.
 Put the solution in a spray bottle and spray directly on the infested places.
 This will repel bed bugs from their hideouts and deter them for a few days.
 Cedar oil can also be applied using a steamer to kill bed bugs and their eggs.
 Steam treatment will effectively [kill the bed bugs and their eggs](https://pestpolicy.com/does-ammonia-kill-bed-bugs/)